3

 22B Birch Hill Ln Unit 22B, Somersworth, NH 03878

-Discover Birch Hill Lane, a beautiful new community crafted by River Birch Builders, an award-winning local builder known for exceptional quality and personalized service.
-Set on 13 acres with generous open space, this thoughtfully planned neighborhood offers both privacy and a true sense of community.
-Each unit features an open-concept design with 3 bedrooms and 2.5 baths, blending modern style
+Discover Birch Hill Lane, a beautiful new community crafted by River Birch Builders, an award-winning local builder known for exceptional quality & personalized service.
+Set on 13-acres with generous open space, this thoughtfully planned neighborhood offers both privacy & a true sense of community.
+Each unit features an open-concept design with 3 beds and 2.5 baths, blending modern style with

 Erin Proulx KW Coastal and Lakes & Mountains Realty/Portsmouth